analogdevicesinc/ai8x-training/README.md

 #### Starting an Inference, Waiting for Completion, Multiple Inferences in Sequence

-An inference is started by loading registers and kernels, loading the input, and enabling processing.
-This code is automatically generated—see the `cnn_load()`, `load_kernels()`, and `load_input()` functions.
+An inference is started by configuring registers and weights, loading the input, and enabling processing.
+This code is automatically generated—see the `cnn_init()`, `cnn_load_weights()`, `cnn_load_bias()`, `cnn_configure()`, and `load_input()` functions.
 The sample data can be used as a self-checking feature on device power-up since the output for the sample data is known.
+To start the accelerator, use `cnn_start()`.
+The `load_input()` function is called either before `cnn_start()`, or after `cnn_start()`, depending on whether FIFOs are used.
+To run a second inference with new data, call `cnn_start()` again (after or before loading the new data input using load_input()`).

-The MAX78000/MAX78002 accelerator can generate an interrupt on completion, and it will set a status bit (see `cnn_wait()`).
+The MAX78000/MAX78002 accelerator can generate an interrupt on completion, and it will set a status bit (see `cnn.c`).
 The resulting data can now be unloaded from the accelerator (code for this is also auto-generated in `cnn_unload()`).

-To run another inference, ensure all groups are disabled (stopping the state machine, as shown in `cnn_load()`).
+To run another inference, ensure all groups are disabled (stopping the state machine, as shown in `cnn_init()`).
 Next, load the new input data and start processing.

 #### Softmax, and Data unload in C

-`ai8xize.py` can generate a custom `cnn_unload()` function using the command line switch `--unload`.
-The `--softmax` switch additionally inserts a call to a software Softmax function that is provided in the `assets/device-ai8x` folder.
+`ai8xize.py` can generate a call to a software Softmax function using the command line switch `--softmax`.
+That function is provided in the `assets/device-all` folder.
 To use the provided software Softmax on MAX78000/MAX78002, the last layer output should be 32-bit wide (`output_width: 32`).

 The software Softmax function is optimized for processing time and it quantizes the input.

 ![softmax](docs/softmax.png)

+#### Overview of the Generated API functions

+The API code (in `cnn.c` by default) is auto-generated.
+It is data independent, but differs depending on the network.
+This simplifies replacing the network while keeping the remainder of the code intact.

+The functions that do not return `void` return either `CNN_FAIL` or `CNN_OK` as specified in the auto-generated `cnn.h` header file.
+The header file also contains a definition for the number of outputs of the network (`CNN_NUM_OUTPUTS`).
+In limited circumstances, this can make the wrapper code somewhat network independent.

+`int cnn_enable(uint32_t clock_source, uint32_t clock_divider);`
+Enable clocks (from `clock_source` with `clock_divider`) and power to the accelerator; also enable the accelerator interrupt.
+By default, on MAX78000, the accelerator runs at 50 MHz (APB clock or PCLK divided by 1).

+`int cnn_disable(void);`
+Disable clocks and power to the accelerator.

+`int cnn_init(void);`
+Perform minimum accelerator initialization so it can be configured or restarted.

+`int cnn_configure(void);`
+Configure the accelerator for the given network.

+`int cnn_load_weights(void);`
+Load the accelerator weights.

+`int cnn_verify_weights(void);`
+Verify the accelerator weights (used for debug only).

+`int cnn_load_bias(void);`
+Load accelerator the bias values (if needed).

+`int cnn_start(void);`
+Start accelerator processing.

+`int cnn_stop(void);`
+Force-stop the accelerator regardless of whether it has finished or not.

+`int cnn_continue(void);`
+Continue accelerator processing after force-stopping it.

+`int cnn_unload(uint32_t *out_buf);`
+Unload the results from the accelerator.
+The output buffer must be 32-bit aligned (round up to the next 32-bit size when using 8-bit outputs).

+`int cnn_boost_enable(mxc_gpio_regs_t *port, uint32_t pin);`
+Turn on the boost circuit on `port`.`pin`.
+This is only needed for very energy intense networks.
+Use the `--boost` command line option to insert calls to this function in the wrapper code.

+`int cnn_boost_disable(mxc_gpio_regs_t *port, uint32_t pin);`
+Turn off the boost circuit connected to `port`.`pin`.

-#### Contents of the device-* Folder
+#### Contents of the device-all Folder

 * For MAX78000/MAX78002, the software Softmax is implemented in `softmax.c`.
+* A template for the `cnn.h` header file in `templatecnn.h`.
+The template is customized during code generation.

+#### Energy Measurement

+The MAX78000 Evaluation Kit (EVKit) revision C and later includes a MAX32625 microcontroller connected to a MAX34417 power accumulator.
+Since the sample rate of the MAX34417 is slow compared to typical inference times, `ai8xize.py` supports the command line parameter `--energy` that will run 100 iterations of the inference, separating out the input data load time.
+This allows enough sample time to get meaningful results (recommended minimum: 1 second).

+When running C code generated with `--energy`, the power display on the EVKit will display the inference energy.

+*Note: MAX78000 uses LED1 and LED2 to trigger power measurement via MAX32625 and MAX34417.*

+See https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/MAX78000_Evaluation_Kit/MAX78000%20Power%20Monitor%20and%20Energy%20Benchmarking%20Guide.pdf for more information about benchmarking.

+## Further Information

+Additional information about the evaluation kits, and the software development kit (SDK) is available on the web at https://github.com/MaximIntegratedAI/aximAI_Documentation

 ---